Go Greener Around the Home with a 7 Day Challenge to Natural Living

 - According to Good Housekeeping run a full dishwasher whenever possible.
 It uses less than half of the water and energy of washing the same amount of dishes by hand.
 And they suggest you skip rinsing the dishes before you load them as well.
 Today’s modern dishwashers are powerful enough to clean without the pre-rinse.

-- Take a shower most days instead of bath.
-According to the Glen Canyon Institute on water conservation the average bath using 37 gallons of water.
-A five minute shower using just 15 to 25 gallons.
+- Take a shower most days instead of a bath.
+According to the Glen Canyon Institute on water conservation, the average bath uses 37 gallons of water.
+A five-minute shower using just 15 to 25 gallons.

 - Teaching your family to turn the water off while brushing their teeth can save five gallons per person, per teething brushing session (Glen Canyon Institute).

 - Swap paper towels for dish towels and microfiber cleaning cloths.
 I keep a basket of microfiber cleaning towels and old rags in our laundry room with cleaning supplies.

 - Trade paper tissues for handkerchiefs and paper napkins for linen napkins.
 Just toss them in the laundry for a wash and reuse.
 When my toddler has a running a nose, it’s easier to keep track of one handkerchief she’s using than several tissues.